-E2 Worst Case Zone: A geographical area surrounding a facility and associated on-site storage containing hazardous product that represents the worst case emergency scenario.
+E2 Worst Case Zone: A geographical area surrounding response/support to emergency response. a facility and associated on-site storage containing hazardous product that represents the worst case emergency scenario.

-Emergency: A present or imminent event that requires prompt coordination of action or special regulation of persons or property to protect health, safety or welfare of considerations.
-Includes the; Time Unit, Procurement people or to limit damage to property.
+Emergency: A present or imminent event that requires prompt coordination of action or special regulation of persons or property to protect health, safety or welfare of people or to limit damage to property.

-Emergency Management: Management of an emergency or incident.
+emergency or incident.
 The PMC ICS organization is designed to fulfill the emergency management role.